katan42/42again/README.md

 ## 🚧 Ongoing Work

 I'm continuing to polish key projects and exploring new ones as part of the Core Curriculum, including:
-- `libft` – Reimplementing essential C standard functions
+- `get next line` – Line-by-line file reading using static buffers

 ---